WSU women Shockers hang on for First Road Win

 The Shockers posted a 50 percent shooting night for the second straight game despite hitting only 4-of-16 attempts from beyond the arc.
-WSU was able to hold of La Tech at the free throw line going 24-of-33 and outrebounding the Lady Techsters, 45-34.
+WSU was able to hold off La Tech at the free-throw line going 24-of-33 and outrebounding the Lady Techsters, 45-34.
 WSU had only 10 turnovers at halftime, but finished with 26 – a significant reason La Tech climbed back into the game.

 Mariah McCully’s drive and kick to the corner for a wide-open Smith three-pointer made it 21-7 with just under four minutes left in the opening quarter.
 The Shockers’ lead would grow to as many as 17 in the quarter behind 57 percent shooting.
 After 10 minutes Wichita State led 29-14 behind Smith’s eight points and 14 points off seven Lady Techster turnovers.